Thomas Frank: Tottenham board looking at alternative head coach options after holding talks over Dane's future

 Unlike the vast majority of managers who have lost their jobs this season, Frank has tried to remain positive, appreciative of this being a difficult period for the club.

-He described it as trying to turn around a "super-tanker" and that it was starting to go in the right direction.
+He described his job as trying to turn around a "super-tanker" and that it was starting to go in the right direction.
 But that did not show in Saturday's result to relegation-threatened rivals West Ham, who ended a 10-game winless league run.

 Not all of the blame can be levelled at Frank.
 The club is in a transitional phase following the post-Daniel Levy era in which new captains are steering the ship and new staff are still finding their feet in multiple areas.